Nthasneem03/LuckyDice/README.md

 - **Animated Dice Rolls**: Enjoy a smooth dice roll animation each time the game is played.
 - **Random Winner**: Two players compete with randomly generated dice rolls, making each game exciting and unpredictable.
-- **Interactive Design**: A clean and simple interface with playful fonts and colors.
 - **Refresh to Replay**: Click the "Play Again" button to start a new round and experience the excitement again!

 ## How to Play